 In this demo the apps use MQTT QoS 0 (non-persistent) messages for most interactions, such as the collection of data and sending of commands like starting the car, sounding the horn, turning on the lights and unlocking the door.
 These are best effort exchanges of information where the driver or a remote support rep either wants something to happen right away, or not at all.
 For example, you wouldn’t want a car unlock message that couldn’t get through due to bad signal to be delivered to your car some random time later whenever the 4G signal improves.

 The demo uses MQTT QoS 1 (persistent messages) to change the car ‘ambience’, which in the demo is the background color of the car simulator screen.
-If you disconnect the vehicle sensor app, then send the ambience command from the controller app, the Solace message router queues the message until the car comes back online, at which point the color changes on the vehicle app.
+If you disconnect the vehicle sensor app, then send the ambience command from the controller app, the PubSub+ message broker queues the message until the car comes back online, at which point the color changes on the vehicle app.